No booking fees on the app

 Tweedbank to Edinburgh (Waverley) train travel guide

-Taking the train from Tweedbank to Edinburgh (Waverley) is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Tweedbank, you can arrive at Edinburgh (Waverley) in just 56m, making it a quick and convenient option for travelling between these two places.
+The train journey from Tweedbank to Edinburgh (Waverley) combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Tweedbank, you can get to Edinburgh (Waverley) in just 57m, making it an ideal and convenient choice for travelling between them.

 Planning and booking